PauliusMacernis/KnowledgeBase/closure.md

   - **Are queries in `resources/sql/queries.sql` sanitized to prevent SQL injections if `:variable`-alike values are being used? (default luminus project)**
   Since the queries are parameterized, any variables we pass in are sanitized to prevent SQL injection.

+  - **What is network REPL (nREPL) server?**
+  ~~nREPL stands for "network REPL", and while this may sound pretty similar to a "socket REPL", they are completely different animals.
+  The REPLs we've seen so far are stream based, they read lines from an input stream, and write the result (and any output from side effects) to an output stream.
+This makes them conceptually simple, but tedious to communicate with programmatically. nREPL seeks to fix this by being message-based, putting program-to-program first through a client-server architecture, where the client is your editor or IDE, and the server is the nREPL "REPL".
+  The client initiates the interaction by sending a message to the server, and as a response the server will send one or more messages back to the client.
+  The easiest way to start an nREPL server is either through Leiningen (lein repl) or Boot (boot repl).
+In either case the first line of output will contain a port number that an nREPL client can connect to.

-  - **Is nREPL server being run on the dev server by default in the new luminus project**
+  - **Is nREPL server being run on the dev server by default in the new luminus project?**
   When the application starts in development mode, it automatically runs the nREPL server on port 7000.
 We can connect to this REPL and inspect the running application: `lein repl :connect 7000`